Bond percolation in distorted simple cubic and body-centered cubic lattices: Abstract

 \section{Abstract}

 We investigate the effect of structural distortion on bond percolation in simple cubic and body-centered cubic lattices using extensive Monte Carlo simulations.
 Distortion is introduced through controlled random displacements of lattice sites, thereby modifying nearest-neighbor distances.
 Bond occupation is permitted only when the bond length is smaller than a prescribed connection threshold, directly coupling geometric disorder to connectivity.
-Finite-size scaling analysis is employed to determine percolation thresholds for finite systems and in the thermodynamic limit.
 We find that when the connection threshold exceeds the nearest-neighbor distance of the undistorted lattice, the percolation threshold increases monotonically with distortion strength, indicating a systematic suppression of spanning.
 In contrast, this monotonic behavior breaks down when the connection threshold is below the nearest-neighbor distance of the undistorted lattice, highlighting a nontrivial interplay between geometric distortion and connectivity.
+Finite-size scaling analysis is employed to determine percolation thresholds in the thermodynamic limit and to provide evidence of universality through data collapse consistent with the standard three-dimensional critical exponent $\nu$.
 We further identify critical values of the connection threshold and the distortion amplitude required for global spanning when all the allowed bonds are occupied.
 All qualitative behaviors remain robust across both lattice geometries.
 These results clarify how geometric disorder reshapes percolation in three-dimensional crystalline networks.